-Inventory is carried at the lower of cost or market determined on a first-in, first-out basis.
+Inventory is carried at the lower of cost or market.
+Cost is determined using the first-in, first-out method for raw material and finished goods inventory and the weighted average cost method for stores inventory.
 Costs include raw materials, direct labor and manufacturing overhead.
 Market is based on current replacement cost for raw materials and stores inventory, and finished goods is based on net realizable value.

-- Raw material inventory includes material and natural resources being used in the mining and refining process. - Finished goods inventory is the finished product soda ash. - Stores inventory includes materials and supplies currently available for future use.
+- Raw material inventory includes material, chemicals and natural resources being used in the mining and refining process. - Finished goods inventory is the finished product soda ash. - Stores inventory includes parts, materials and operating supplies which are typically consumed in the production of soda ash and currently available for future use.